XyrelMC/xyrelc.github.io/2017-07-23-warehouse-incident.md

 author: Ahmed Rasheen
 ---

-**JULY 2017, PAHANG, MALAYSIA** - The royal Malaysian police was met with an absolutely bizzare case early in the morning, at 8:36 A.M. when they received reports of a newly destroyed warehouse in Pahang, and that multiple bodies were discovered at the aforementioned location.
+**JULY 2017, PAHANG, MALAYSIA** - The royal Malaysian police was met with an absolutely bizzare case early in the morning, at 8:36 A.M. when they received reports of a newly destroyed warehouse in Pahang from nearby villagers who heard a loud explosion the night before, and had also unconvered multiple human bodies at the aforementioned location.
 When the police arrived, they counted a total of 30 dead bodies scattered around the ruins of the warehouse.

 ![warehouse](https://raw.githubusercontent.com/XyrelMC/xyrelmc.github.io/main/assets/img/warehouse.jpg)